riinaalisah/Vigenere-ciphers/documentation/weekly_reports/week2.md

 #### Problems, difficulties etc.
 Not really any problems now that I changed to a better subject.
+Just wondering if chosen subject is enough for course requirements

 #### What next